pulp-platform/snitch/hw/system/occamy/README.md

 For the FPGA build flow have a look at the directory `fpga`.
 The following Makefile target basically enters this directory and builds Occamy's FPGA version:

 - `fpga` Build a small Occamy version (CVA6 + 1xcluster) for the VCU128 FPGA board.
+In addition to generating readable traces, the above command also dumps several performance metrics to file for each hart.
+These can be collected into a single CSV file with the following target:

+    make perf-csv

+Among these performance metrics are start and end times of particular regions marked in the traces (via mcycle CSR reads).
+It can sometimes be useful to visualize these regions in a timeline.
+You can use the `util/trace/eventvis.py` tool to generate a JSON file starting from a CSV file (similar to the output of the previous command) which can be visualized in a Chrome browser at `chrome://tracing`.
+A detailed description of the expected CSV file format can be found in the tool's source code.

+A source-code annotated trace can be generated using the `annotate` target.
+The Snitch binary with the debugging symbols should be passed to the target:

+    make BINARY=sw/build/sn_<some test>.elf annotate

 ## Notes